nix-community/pyproject.nix/README.md

 # Pyproject.nix - Nix tooling for pyproject.toml projects

-Pyproject.nix is a collection of Nix utilities to work with [PEP-621](https://peps.python.org/pep-0621/) compliant `pyproject.toml` files and data formats.
+Pyproject.nix is a collection of Nix utilities to work with Python project metadata in Nix.

-You can think of it as a spiritual successor to [poetry2nix](https://github.com/nix-community/poetry2nix) that puts more of a focus on lower level plumbing and that aims to work with a plethora of package managers.
+It mainly targets [PEP-621](https://peps.python.org/pep-0621/) compliant `pyproject.toml` files and data formats, but also implement support for legacy formats such as `requirements.txt`.

+Pyproject.nix aims to be a swiss army knife of unopinionated utilities to build opinionated higher level & more opinionated tooling on top off.

+Pyproject.nix is currently in use in [poetry2nix](https://github.com/nix-community/poetry2nix) & [dream2nix](https://github.com/nix-community/dream2nix).

 ### Design goals

 - Provide low level plumbing that is useful in other projects like [poetry2nix](https://github.com/nix-community/poetry2nix) & [dream2nix](https://github.com/nix-community/dream2nix).

-- Flexible overlays

-Mix packages from nixpkgs & package manager lock files à la carte.

 - Suport for many package managers

-Any package manager that supports PEP-621 is a possible target.

 ### Roadmap